 Epitaxial thin films and heterostructures of chiral topological semimetals

-The quantum materials with nontrivial topology have come to the forefront of solid-state research as candidate materials including catalysis, low-power electronics, high-performance optoelectronic devices and topological quantum computing.
-The development of topological chiral crystals immediately led to the groundbreaking prediction and experimental realization of multifold semimetals in the nonmagnetic B20 family of materials.
-These materials possess chirality in momentum space in addition to their chirality in crystal structure with high Chern numbers [1-4].
-This leads to several remarkable properties, including a giant quantized circular photogalvanic current, a chiral magnetic effect, and other transport and optical effects which are forbidden in Weyl semimetals.
-Thin film growth would allow the control of the topological properties of these materials via film thickness, doping or strain, a parameter space that cannot be explored with the present bulk crystals.
-In thin films, the properties of the surface play a significant role due to the intrinsic topology nested in the electronic structure.
+Quantum materials with nontrivial topology have come to the forefront of solid-state research as candidate materials for low-power electronics, new magnetic memory architectures, high-performance optoelectronics, catalysis or topological quantum computing.
+The concomitant development of topological quantum chemistry and successful growth of chiral crystals led to the groundbreaking prediction and experimental realization of multifold semimetals in the nonmagnetic B20 family of materials [1, 2].
+These materials possess, in addition to their chiral crystal structure, chirality in momentum-space and exhibit Fermi-arcs with maximal Chern numbers and complex spin-momentum locking [3-5].
+This leads to several remarkable properties, including a giant quantized circular photogalvanic current, a chiral magnetic effect, and additional predicted but yet unobserved electronic- and spin-transport properties which are absent in other Weyl semimetals [6,7].
+The optimized growth of those compounds in thin films epitaxial form, which is underway [8], will allow the control of the topological properties of these materials via film thickness, epitaxial strain, or doping.
+The subsequent incorporation in high-quality heterostructures, grown in vacuo, will allow the clean interfacing of those B20 semimetals with a range of other quantum materials, e.g., noncollinear antiferromagnets, ferromagnetic layers, and superconductors, for the exploration of proximity induced emergent properties (nonlinear transport responses, large spin and orbital Hall currents, spin-triplet supercurrents, etc.), which cannot be accessed in bulk crystals.

-The PhD candidate should have an excellent understanding of solid-state physics and materials science and be motivated to work in a highly collaborative research environment.
+The PhD candidate should have an excellent understanding of solid-state physics and materials science, a good command of spoken and written English, and be highly motivated to work in a fast-paced, collaborative and international research environment.

 References